vladbender/cher/README.md

 - Haskell

 ## TODO
-- Поддержка других языков
+- Other languages
-- (?) сlean режим для удаления ненужных образов
+- (?) сlean mode for deleting unnecessary images